ash-project/ash/documentation/topics/advanced/manual-installation.md

 ## Skip protocol consolidation
-To avoid warnings about protocol consolidation when recompiling in dev, we set protocolc onsolidation to happen only in non-dev environments.
+To avoid warnings about protocol consolidation when recompiling in dev, we set protocol consolidation to happen only in non-dev environments.

 ## Setup The Formatter
 Configure the DSL auto-formatter.
 This tells the formatter to remove excess parentheses